 This website is a way to find local candidates without breaking the bank.
 It’s one of the world’s most popular job sites, connecting candidates with employers in around 70 different countries.

 When you post a job on this job board, you know it’s going to attract a ton of eyeballs.
 It has around 60 million users in America alone, Blue Water Credit says.
-Not only that, but the research site also found that Craigslist racks up around 50 billion page views every month.
+Not only that, but the research site also found that Craigslist racks up approximately 50 billion page views every month.

 Interestingly, while it lets users in some countries post job openings for free, that option’s not available in the U.S. When American employers post a job, they pay fees ranging from $10 to $75, depending on the location.